The War Within Season 2 Mythic+ DPS tier list

 - Tier C. For classes that struggle in the new season.
 We don’t recommend playing these specs at the moment.

-The War Within DPS tier list: Patch 11.1 prediction
+The War Within Season 2 DPS tier list

 An important role is played by the new Tier sets.
-This time all of them share a unique mechanic that defines the nature of set passive.
+This time, all of them share a unique mechanic that defines the nature of the set passive.
 There are four types of bonuses.
-DPS can only have two of them.
+DPS can only have two of them:

 - Jackpot!
 Procs of this passive provide free casts of spec-specific abilities.